Abhaydeep1410/Netflix-Gpt/README.md

     - fetch data for trailer video
     - update store for trailer video data
     - embedded the video and make it autoplay and mute
+    - secondary container with movielist with moviecard
+    - custom hooks to fetch movies - nowplaying, popular, top rated